vycke/crinkles.dev/content/an-ode-to-the-css-owl-selector.md

 I started with finding resources online, like [Smashing Magazine](https://smashingmagazine.com/).
 There I came across [Heydon Pickering](https://twitter.com/heydonworks) and later his ['lobotomized owl selector'](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/) of .
 This selector blew my mind.
 At the [CSS Day](https://cssday.nl/2019), he even showed another beauty, called the ['flexbox holy Albatros'](http://www.heydonworks.com/article/the-flexbox-holy-albatross) (you can watch it [here](https://www.youtube.com/watch?v=RUyNJaoJH_k)).
 These types of solutions showed me that CSS is a lot more powerful than I knew.
 Solving solutions in CSS can be easy or elegant.
 So, Heydon, this one is (partly) for you.

-> "Solving solutions in CSS can be easy or elegant."
+> Solving solutions in CSS can be easy or elegant.

 ## The lobotomized owl selector